PepaonDrugs/Grafana-InfluxDB-Tasmota-IoBroker-Setup/README.md

 | DB Name            | iobroker           |

-#safe and Exit
+save and Exit

-#Configuer mqtt with Tasmota and Sofnoff
+# Configuer mqtt with Tasmota and Sofnoff

-#Tasmota Setup
+# Tasmota Setup
  |                                 |                    |
 | ------------------------------- | ------------------ |
 | MQTT parameters Host ()         | your.localip.com   |